by Tom Green

 directed by Kate Bannister

-Born a slave, Tom Molineaux boxes his way to freedom.
+Born a slave, Tom Molineaux portfolio-item his way to freedom.
 In 1810 he arrives in London where his flamboyant style wins him fame, and the friendship of prizefight writer Pierce Egan.

 Molineaux battles against poverty and prejudice to win the right to face the great English champion Tom Cribb.
 Huge crowds gather to watch.
 Can the American overcome the odds to win?
 And what will it mean if a freed slave becomes the champion in a sport that has come to define the national character?

 Based on an extraordinary true story, Tom Molineaux charts the rise and fall of one of the greatest heroes of bare knuckle boxing

 Press for this production

 Courageous, powerful and human, this brilliant play packs a punch in more ways than one.
 Theatre Things

 Please see it if you can.
 A beautiful story, perfectly written by the talented Tom Green and featuring two fine actors on the top of their game.
 You will not have to be a sports fan to appreciate this, just a lover of humanity. ★★★★★ West End Wilma

 The language is wonderfully lyrical and Green lays bare the prejudices that are still faced today.
 Full of fury and humanity, this beautifully crafted play is well worth seeing whether you love or loathe boxing.
 A fine tribute to an extraordinary man.
 Fairy Powered Productions